 One thing that added safety was adding a cock for the saildrive.
 For the Yanmar Saildrive SD20 there were no ready cocks to be bought.
 On my SD there was a screw for cutting the water.
 But it was located in such a difficult place that I never closed it.

-I went around the motor services and asked about the saildrive sea cocks, but the ones ready were only for Volvo Penta.
+I went to Top Boat and asked about the saildrive sea cocks, but the ones ready were only for Volvo Penta.
 Luckily there was a pro service man at place and he built up one for me and tested at the service that it will fit my engine.
 Great!
 As the part was literally built for my engine it was easy to just put some pipe sealant and put it in place.
 Now the sea cock is actually closed sometimes and the risk for a deluge that way is now minimal.